StevenSong-sTs/PDF-Tailor/README.md

 # PDF-Tailor
 Your local tailor for merging or combining any pdfs.
 No more worry about the sketchy third party website steal you files

+## TODO:

+ - Build a application to load a PDF file with a button.
+The app should has the ability to select multiple page of a loaded pdf.
+ - Expand the app with more rows and add the output section.

 ## Project Scope
  - A Native: research into how to be cross platform as much as possible
  - Investigate build UI with Python